Kanika Ahuja Of Conserve India Is Bringing Design Students & Ragpickers Together To Create Fashion

 - September 28, 2017

 I always get an earful every time I leave the lights switched on.
 It is a reminder for me to be more environmentally conscious.

 I should learn a little from Conserve India.
 They have been adopting ‘upcycle’ as a solution to India’s excess waste issue.
 To tackle it all, Kanika Ahuja and her family took the weight on their shoulders.

 I got in touch with her to know more about the project.

 It was back in 1998 when my parents began with Conserve India.
 When the project was launched, it didn’t recycle/upcycle waste.
 It was dedicated to creating efficient energy.
 We created an energy efficient council in slums around Delhi.

 We recently decided to take up recycling of plastic.
 Let’s face it, today, plastic waste is one of the major issues that persist.
-It was two years ago when I started taking things on hand to establish an upcycle market in the world.
+It was two years ago when I decided to establish an upcycle market.